vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/enhanced-prompt-(beta).md

 In general, the chatbot's performance after using the automatically generated Enhanced Prompt is better than before.

-Before the enhancement, the chatbot's overall performance was distributed between "normal" and "good".
-After the automatic enhancement, its performance usually improves by one level.
+Before enhancement, the chatbot's overall performance is distributed between "normal" and "good".
+After automatic enhancement, its performance usually improves by one level.

-However, for users who manually modify the Enhanced Prompt, the performance range of their chatbot will be greatly widened: it may reach the peak, or it may deteriorate to the bottom, depending entirely on the creator's level of prompt.
+However, for users who manually modify the Enhanced Prompt, the performance range of their chatbot will be greatly widened: it may reach the peak, or it may deteriorate to the bottom, depending entirely on the prompt level of the creator.

 <figure><img src="../../.gitbook/assets/用户教育示意图-5.png" alt=""><figcaption></figcaption></figure>

-In short, Enhanced Prompt can push the performance limit of your chatbot, but it may also cause a decline in performance.
-If you think that Enhanced Prompt is causing a decline in performance, please turn off this feature or seek help from the community on Discord.
+In short, Enhanced Prompt can push the performance limit of your chatbot, but it may also cause performance degradation.
+If you think that Enhanced Prompt is causing performance degradation, please turn off this feature or seek help from the community on Discord.

 ### Explanation of Enhanced Prompt Switch